szabgab/slides/golang/basics.md

 Then in each one of the example we check if the value of `err` is equal to `nil` or if there was an error in the conversion.
 {/aside}

-## Converting strings to float - strconv, ParseFloat
+## Converting string to float - strconv, ParseFloat
-{id: converting-strings-to-float}
+{id: converting-string-to-float}
 {i: strconv}
 {i: ParseFloat}
 {i: err}